-He spent his time away from San Diego as an evening anchor at KMTV in Omaha, Nebraska and learned that the Midwest is much more than "flyover country".
+This is actually his second time around at KFMB, he worked primarily as a morning reporter here from 2003 to the end of 2006.
+That’s when he left San Diego to take a job as an evening anchor at KMTV in Omaha, Nebraska where he learned that the Midwest is much more than "flyover country".

-It's at News 8 where Carlo says he "grew up" as a reporter.
+It's at CBS News 8 where Carlo says he "grew up" as a reporter.
 From the Wildfires of 2003 to the Duke Cunningham scandal, he's covered it all.
 He says he's learned from working alongside the best reporters in town and forged a commitment to accurate , balanced, and engaging reporting.

 Carlo is also a sports addict, and especially enjoys following his beloved USC Trojans football team.